reflectoring/reflectoring.github.io/content/blog/2022/2022-04-10-when-to-use-lombok.md

 ## Caveats with Lombok

 Above are some benefits of using Lombok.
-By now you would have realised the value these annotations can provide to your code.
+By now you would have realized the value these annotations can provide to your code.
 However, in my experience of using Lombok, I have noticed developers misusing these annotations and using them across the whole codebase, making the code messy and prone to errors.

 Let's look at some  situations where Lombok could be used incorrectly.